 What is the Intended Outcome of Genetic Modification?

-The websites and marketing materials of the companies that are conducting genetic modification would have you believe that GMOs will feed the world—with greater crop yields, more drought resistance, increased nutrition, and other worthy-sounding benefits.
+The websites and marketing materials of the companies that are conducting genetic modification would have you believe that GMOs will feed the world’s ever growing, hungry population—with greater crop yields, more drought resistance, increased nutrition, and other worthy-sounding benefits.

-The result of genetic modification is an organism that can be patented as intellectual property, which enables GMOs to be owned, sold, controlled, and legally protected by a corporation, giving these corporations ultimate power over food.
-No surprise these corporations started by genetically modifying corn and soy, since these two products are used in almost 90% of processed food for humans, and in 100% of the grain fed to (non-organic) animals raised for meat.
+Genetically modified seeds can be patented as intellectual property, which enables GMOs to be owned, sold, controlled, and legally protected by a corporation, giving these corporations ultimate power over food.
+No surprise these corporations have focused on genetically modifying corn and soy, since these two products are used in almost 90% of processed food for humans, and in 100% of the grain fed to (non-organic) animals raised for meat.

 Why is our food being made and modified